tapegram/time2dine/README.md

 ### t2d-api

-You will need to install unison locally and then pull the project from unison share (link to come).
+You will need to install unison locally and then pull the project from [Unison share](https://share.unison-lang.org/@tapegram/code/latest/namespaces/public/project/t2dapi/main).

 Follow the docs for the dev process (to be added later, also).